JPhlpL/Stock-Survey-Application/README.md

 # Stock-Survey-Application
-Desktop Application made on Java Swing GUI
+Desktop Application made on Java Swing GUI and SQlite for DB